Bernard Rooke: Early years

 Bernard Rooke attended Ipswich School of Art studying painting and lithography before going on to study at Goldsmiths College of Art.
 It was while studying here that he decided to take up pottery.
 Although unfamiliar with this craft and tradition, he found that working with clay provided new opportunities for freedom of interpretation and creativity.

 Forest Hill studio

 In 1960, Rooke set up his first pottery in Forest Hill in South London along with Alan Wallwork.
 It was a very small room with enough space for a small electric kiln.
 He was initially using mainly hand building, coiling, blocking and slabbing techniques.
 While researching ideas, he was supporting himself by part-time lecturing at London University, Goldsmiths College and St Mary's College.
 In addition, Rooke's membership of 'The Craftsman Potters' Association' enabled him to show his work in a shop in Carnaby Street in London.

 The Old Mill, Swilland in Suffolk

 In 1967, both the need for a larger working space and becoming disillusioned with living in London spurred Rooke into moving out of the city and to an old mill building in Swilland in Suffolk.
-Rooke wanted to widen the range of work so as to become more commercial.
-With the birth of his son, Aaron, and much needed work to be done on the mill, it was important to be able to make a living.

-In 1968, the Grand Metropolitan Hotel commissioned Rooke to make 120 standard lamps, 120 table lamps as well as a 24 foot long ceramic mural and another 9 foot high, which incorporated interior lighting.
-The money from the commission helped to pay for much needed restoration work on the mill.